microsoft/Kusto-Query-Language/doc/materializefunction.md

 * *expression*: Tabular expression to be evaluated and cached during query execution.

+## Remarks

+The `materialize()` function is useful in the following scenarios:

+* To speed up queries that perform *heavy* calculations whose results are used multiple times in the query.
+* To evaluate a tabular expression only once and use it many times in a query.
+This is commonly required if the tabular expression is non-deterministic.
+For example, if the expression uses the `rand()` or the `dcount()` functions.

 > [!NOTE]
 > Materialize has a cache size limit of **5 GB**.
 This limit is per cluster node and is mutual for all queries running concurrently.
 If a query uses `materialize()` and the cache can't hold any more data, the query will abort with an error.

+>[!TIP]
+> Another way to perform materialization of tabular expression is by using the `hint.materialized` flag
+> of the [as operator](asoperator.md) and [partition operator](partitionoperator.md).
+They all share a
+> single materialization cache.

 >[!TIP]
 >